dataleonlabs/yap/docs/guide.md

 It correctly bundles in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes with TypeScript.<br>

-Your api is ready to be deployed.
+Your API is ready to be deployed.

 ### `npm run deploy` or `yarn deploy`